Intro #

-An Internet Protocol (IP) address is basically your computer’s address on the internet or even a local network.
-With this IP address, other computers know how to reach you and send you information.
-IP addresses are divided into the following groups based on their functionality.
+An Internet Protocol (IP) address functions as your computer’s digital address on the internet or a local network.
+This unique identifier allows other computers to locate you and transmit data to your device.
+Network engineers categorize IP addresses into three primary groups based on their specific functionality:

 This is the main standard being used on the internet today.
 Every computer on a network requires an IP address to be able to communicate; e.g. send email, browse the internet & share files.